cybex-gmbh/laravel-protector/UPGRADE-GUIDE.md

 - Disk handling has been extended and is now configured via the `filesystems.php` config file.
 - `Protector` instances can no longer be reconfigured during runtime.
 Create new instances using the `ProtectorConfigurator` class.
 - The Protector dump endpoint route name has been changed.
-- To support config caching, .env key names can no longer be changed during runtime.
+- To support config caching, .env key names can no longer be changed.
   If you previously relied on setting .env key names, you will now have to set the values directly instead.